nipunarambukkanage/next-image-fallback/README.md

 ## Props

 - All standard `next/image` props are supported (`ImageProps`).
-- `fallbackSrc?: ImageProps['src']` — alternative image to display when the primary one fails.
+- `fallbackSrc?: ImageProps['src']` ï¿½ alternative image to display when the primary one fails.
-- `onFallback?: () => void` — callback fired exactly once when switching to the fallback source.
+- `onFallback?: () => void` ï¿½ callback fired exactly once when switching to the fallback source.

 ## How it works